xinyee20/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 2. His attendance will now be flagged for future follow-up actions.

 #### 4.2.5.
-Export attendance as CSV file: `exportatt`
+Export attendance as XLSX file: `exportatt`

-You can use this command to export the attendance sheet of a specific tutorial group as a CSV file.
+You can use this command to export the attendance sheet of a specific tutorial group as a XLSX file.

 > 💡 **Tip for the `exportatt` command:**
 > You can conveniently obtain the soft copy version of the attendance sheet for
 > attendance list submission as part of NUS Centre for English Language Communication requirements.

 > ℹ **Note regarding the `exportatt` command:**
-> The attendance sheet will be saved as a CSV file named after the tutorial group.
+> The attendance sheet will be saved as a XLSX file named after the tutorial group.
 > The file will be saved at the same folder as your **Serenity** application.

 **Format**: